-A stem cell injection is a promising treatment for different conditions such as knee pain, osteoarthritis, and tendonitis.
-Learn how it works and how it can help you manage joint pains.
+Stem cell injections are an intriguing treatment option for different conditions such as knee pain, osteoarthritis, and tendonitis.
+While the science and technology behind this approach are early-stage, they are advancing at a rapid rate.
+Learn how it works and how stem cell injections may be able to help manage joint pain.

 In This Article:

-Why is stem cell injection therapy an important breakthrough in the field of regenerative medicine?
+Why is stem cell injection therapy being explored by practitioners within the field of regenerative medicine?
 Despite advances in science, many conditions still have limited treatment options.
-Joint pain and inflammation, such as knee osteoarthritis, have been difficult to resolve.
+Joint pain and inflammation, such as knee osteoarthritis, can often be difficult to resolve.

 This leaves many people suffering from knee pain, arthritis, tendonitis, and related conditions.
 An estimated 350 million people worldwide have arthritis, of which approximately 40 million are Americans.
-Luckily, with regenerative medicine on the rise, there are growing opportunities to heal patients with chronic pain and immobility.
+Luckily, with regenerative medicine on the rise, there are growing opportunities to heal patients who are experiencing chronic pain and immobility.

 Where Do We Get Stem Cells?